Wills & Trusts FAQ

 16. How Can A LIVING TRUST AFFECT MY INCOME TAXES?

-Your trust will not affect income while you’re living.
+Your trust will not affect your income while you’re living.
 Following your death, when it creates income, your trust is going to need to pay taxes.
-It’s ideal to consult with a lawyer to learn how this applies to you and your family.
+It is ideal to consult with a lawyer to learn how this applies to you and your family.

-17. Can I AVOID PROBATE BY USING JOINT TENANCY?
+17. Can I AVOID a PROBATE BY USING THE JOINT TENANCY?

 Yes!
 Joint Tenancy with Rights of Survivorship may be used to prevent probate.
 Joint Tenancy with Rights of Survivorship will move the property of the decedent to the partner upon the death of the decedent.
 However, once the living partner dies the house is going to need to go through probate unless your dwelling partner puts the property to a living trust or designates a Transfer on Death Beneficiary.
-Joint Tenancy with Rights of Survivorship shouldn’t be confused with Joint Tenancy in Common, as Joint tenancy in Common doesn’t move the remainder interest of the property to the spouse and the home might need to go through probate.
+Joint Tenancy with Rights of Survivorship should not be confused with Joint Tenancy in Common, as Joint Tenancy in Common does not move the remainder interest of the property to the spouse and the home might need to go through probate.

 18. Should MY LIVING TRUST BE UPDATED?

 Your living trust ought to be assessed to find out whether any changes will need to be made to your trust.
-Life conditions can change, and it’s necessary to see an attorney from time to time for an update.
+Life conditions can change, and it is necessary to see an attorney from time to time for an update.

 19. DOES A LIVING TRUST PROTECT ME FROM LAWSUITS?